Bathurst Correctional Centre: History

 Correction facilities were first established in the Bathurst town centre in circa 1830, as the Bathurst Gaol, adjacent to the Bathurst Court House, also designed by Barnet.
-As sanitary conditions at the town watch house deteriorated, a new gaol was built to Barnet's designs.
-The old gaol was demolished in 1889.
+As sanitary conditions at the town watch house deteriorated, a new jail was built to Barnet's designs.
+The old jail was demolished in 1889.

-The gaol was proclaimed on 7 June 1888, and built at a cost of just over 102,000 pounds.
-The hand-carved sandstone gate at the new gaol featured an ornate sculptured lion's head holding a key that is a Victorian symbol designed to impress wrongdoers with the immense power and dignity of the law.
+The jail was proclaimed on 7 June 1888, and built at a cost of just over 102,000 pounds.
+The hand-carved sandstone gate at the new jail featured an ornate sculptured lion's head holding a key that is a Victorian symbol designed to impress wrongdoers with the immense power and dignity of the law.
 Legend has it that when the key falls from the lion's mouth, the prisoner are allowed to go free.
 The new building which contained 308 cells and "commodious workshops" was complete and partly occupied in 1888.
-This was one of a number of gaols rebuilt or enlarged in this period, the purpose of which was to commence the program of 'restricted association' of prison inmates.
-The Governor of the Bathurst gaol reported on restricted association as follows:
+This was one of a number of jails rebuilt or enlarged in this period, the purpose of which was to commence the program of 'restricted association' of prison inmates.
+The Governor of the Bathurst jail reported on restricted association as follows:

 "The restricted treatment for male prisoners has been in vogue for the past seventeen months, and has worked in every way satisfactorily.
 The prisoners are more obedient, and there is a marked improvement in the discipline; several of them have on many occasions told me that they would not desire to return to the old system.
 On the 11th December, the new treatment was introduced into the female division, under the supervision of the Comptroller-General for Prisons everything passed off satisfactorily, and ever since has worked well.
 A few days afterward the whole of the prisoners, by yards (when mustered for dinner) desired me to thank the Comptroller-General for his kindness in placing them under the treatment, stating that they were grateful for the concessions allowed to them in the way of reading and light at night."

 Marble cutting and polishing provided works for the prisoners between 1893 and 1925.
-The gaol accommodated the tougher and more experienced prisoners until 1914 when the gaol then catered for the "previously convicted but hopeful cases".
+The jail accommodated the tougher and more experienced prisoners until 1914 when the jail then catered for the "previously convicted but hopeful cases".
 During WW1, rural industries such as dairy, pig-raising, market gardening, hay and fodder production were established.
-During WW2, the gaol was used as an internment camp for some 200 German and other "enemy aliens".
-In 1957–62, a new cell block was built outside the gaol's wall with accommodation for 94 prisoners.
-In 1974, riots at the gaol caused much damage to the main buildings.
+During WW2, the jail was used as an internment camp for some 200 German and other "enemy aliens".
+In 1957–62, a new cell block was built outside the jail's wall with accommodation for 94 prisoners.
+In 1974, riots at the jail caused much damage to the main buildings.

-The gaol generally accommodated prisoners where they "were deemed amenable to reformative influences" up until 1970 where the gaol was reclassified as a maximum security prison.
+The jail generally accommodated prisoners where they "were deemed amenable to reformative influences" up until 1970 where the jail was reclassified as a maximum security prison.

+Executions

+The jail was the site for several executions by the gallows, with a drop to 14 ft compared to the customary English 3–4 ft.
+The hangings at the old or new jails included: